Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Experiments and results

-\paragraph{\textbf{Evaluation Metrics:}}We use multiple objective evaluation metrics to evaluate the goodness of answers and rationales generated by our model.
+\paragraph{{Evaluation metrics.}} We use multiple objective evaluation metrics to evaluate the goodness of answers and rationales generated by our model.
 Since our task is generative, evaluation is done by comparing our generated sentences with ground-truth sentences to assess their semantic correctness as well as structural soundness.
 To this end, we use a combination of multiple existing evaluation metrics.
-Word overlap-based metrics such as METEOR \citep{Lavie:2007:MAM:1626355.1626389}, CIDEr \citep{DBLP:journals/corr/VedantamZP14a} and ROUGE \citep{lin:2004:ACLsummarization} quantify the structural closeness of the generated sentences to the ground-truth.
-While such metrics give a sense of the structural correctness of the generated sentences, they may however be insufficient for evaluating generation tasks, since there could be many valid generations which are correct, but not share the same words as a single ground truth answer.
-Hence, in order to measure how close the generation is to the ground-truth in meaning, we additionally use embedding-based metrics (which calculate the cosine similarity between sentence embeddings for generated and ground-truth sentences) including SkipThought cosine similarity \citep{DBLP:journals/corr/KirosZSZTUF15}, Vector Extrema cosine similarity \citep{forgues2014bootstrapping}, Universal sentence encoder~\citep{DBLP:journals/corr/abs-1803-11175}, Infersent~\citep{DBLP:journals/corr/ConneauKSBB17} and BERTScore ~\citep{Zhang2019BERTScoreET}.
+Word overlap-based metrics such as METEOR \cite{Lavie:2007:MAM:1626355.1626389}, CIDEr \cite{Vedantam2014CIDErCI} and ROUGE \cite{lin:2004:ACLsummarization} quantify the structural closeness of the generated sentences to the ground-truth.
+While such metrics give a sense of the structural correctness of the generated sentences, they may be insufficient for evaluating generation tasks, since there could be many valid generations which are correct, but not share the same words as a single ground truth answer.
+Hence, in order to measure how close the generation is to the ground-truth in meaning, we additionally use embedding-based metrics (which calculate the cosine similarity between sentence embeddings for generated and ground-truth sentences) including SkipThought cosine similarity~\cite{DBLP:journals/corr/KirosZSZTUF15}, Vector Extrema cosine similarity \cite{forgues2014bootstrapping}, Universal sentence encoder~\cite{DBLP:journals/corr/abs-1803-11175}, Infersent~\cite{DBLP:journals/corr/ConneauKSBB17} and BERTScore~\cite{Zhang2019BERTScoreET}.
 We use a comprehensive suite of all the aforementioned metrics to study the performance of our model.
-Subjective studies are presented later in this section.

-\paragraph{\textbf{Classification Accuracy:}} We also evaluate the performance of our model on the classification task.
-For every question, there are four answer choices and four rationale choices provided in the VCR dataset.
-We compute the similarity scores between each of the options and our generated answer/ rationale, and choose the option with the highest similarity score.
-Accuracy percentage for answer classification, rationale classification and overall answer+rationale classification (denoted as Overall) are reported in Table \ref{tab:vcr_classification_accuracy}.
-Only samples that correctly predict \textit{both} answers and rationales are considered for overall answer+rationale classification accuracy.
-The results show the difficulty of the \pname task, expounding the need for opening up this problem to the community.
+We further provide details of performance of our model on the VCR classification task in the supplementary.